-Drug Recovery Treatment is helping people break free from alcohol and drug addiction, regardless of their age or circumstances.
-All too frequently, people watch as an addiction to drugs and alcohol destroys their family, friendships, and professional successes.
+For over a decade, we have been helping both men and women in Birmingham, AL area overcome addiction to drugs and alcohol.
+Our treatment center has been helping people break free from alcohol and drug addiction, regardless of their age or circumstances.
+All too frequently, people watch as an addiction to drugs, and alcohol destroys their family, friendships, and professional successes.
 They give in to despair, not knowing where to turn for a helping hand, or if they can be helped at all.
 Fear and shame keep them quiet, making recovery even more difficult.
 End the destructive cycle of negativity!
-Alcohol Rehab Centers Alabama treats drug and alcohol addiction from physical and psychological perspectives, making it possible for everyone to resist drug and alcohol dependency and begin changing their life.
-Speak with an addiction expert to take the first step toward recovery; call 205 588-5930 immediately!
+Our treatment centers help patients with drug and alcohol addiction from physical and psychological perspectives, making it possible for everyone to resist drug and alcohol dependency and begin changing their life.
+Speak with an addiction expert to take the first step toward recovery and call us now!

 Dangers of Alcoholism and Alcohol Dependency